Beniamino92/mvHMM/README.md

 ## Example - mvHMM for analysis of pupil and norepinephrine

-We provide a snapshot of using our (stan) software in R from `tutorial.Rmd`
+We provide a snapshot of  `tutorial.Rmd` for using our (stan) software in R

 * Get and plot time series of neuromodulator and pupil, for selected substratification